bhavya20022001/-mu-Twitter-sentiment-analysis-/README.md

 # Getting Started :

 First of all login from your Twitter account and goto Twitter Apps.
 Create a new app (How to create twitter app) and goto Keys and access tokens and copy Consumer Key, Consumer Secret, Access Token and Access Token Secret.
-We will need them later.

-# Prerequisites

-+ Python >= 3.7
-+ pip
-+ Django > = 3.2

 # Installation: